deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "I found out what happened to Mrwrki Station."

 Vedreg glowed a cocktail of surprised royal blue and solemn green, but Lewis just gave them both a confused frown.
 "Dude, not everyone in this boat's up to speed on galactic *everything*." he told them.
-“What's Mur-workey Station, and what happened to it?”
+"What's Mur-workey Station, and what happened to it?"

 "Mrwrki was a Kwmbwrw research outpost on the Lleyvian Frontier."
 Kirk explained.
-“That's a cluster of stars in extreme… well. '*up*'.
-That is, perpendicular to the galactic plane, in the direction conventionally-”
+"That's a cluster of stars in extreme… well. '*up*'.
+That is, perpendicular to the galactic plane, in the direction conventionally-"

 "I know what '*up*' means, dude."
 Lewis snapped.
-“What happened to it?”
+"What happened to it?"

 "It… vanished."